joerg84/terraform-dcos/aws/README.md

-# Deploy DC/OS using Terraform on AWS
+# DC/OS on AWS with Terraform

 The purpose of this tool is to automate most of the manual efforts of managing and maintaining distributed systems.
 This project was has a few important goals in mind since the inception of the project.